xataio/pgroll/docs/README.md

     "references": {
       "name": "name of foreign key reference",
       "table": "name of referenced table",
-      "column": "name of referenced column"
+      "column": "name of referenced column",
-    },
+      "on_delete": "ON DELETE behaviour, can be CASCADE, SET NULL, RESTRICT, or NO ACTION.
+Default is NO ACTION", },
     "up": "SQL expression",
     "down": "SQL expression"